Restrictions of mixed Hodge modules using generalized V-filtrations: Generalized V-filtrations

 We use the fact that the complex $B^0_L(\cM)$ computes the $\cD$-module theoretic restriction.
 This shows that ${\rm Sp}_L(\cM)$ can be used to compute the restriction.
 The proposition below is shown following the proof for the usual $V$-filtration \cite{SaitoMHM}*{Pg.
 269}: \begin{prop} Let $M$ be a mixed Hodge module on $T$.
-There is a canonical quasi-isomorphism
+There are canonical quasi-isomorphisms in $D^b({\rm MHM}(X))$: